The Human Foreskin

 What is it?

 The human foreskin (HuFo) is a specialized bi-layer tissue.
-If unfolded to lie flat, it would take up 14 square inches (90 square cm) and have a butterfly shape.
+If unfolded to lie flat, it would take up 14 square inches (90 cm²) and have a butterfly shape — rich in nerves, blood vessels, and protective, lubricating mucosa.

 The Outer Foreskin